khiner/midi_markov/README.md

 ### on/off-delta options

 `on-delta` or `off-delta` can be used to specify exact delta values (durations) for on or off events, rather than deriving those values from the source material.
 The values given will be used for every note, resulting in a rhytmically uniform generated piece.

+### originality option

+`originality` is a value between 0 and 1 that causes the Markov generator to make choices at each step that will minimize (close to 0) or maximize (close to 1) the options that will be available at the next step.

+Values close to 0 will tend to follow unique passages in the source material, while values towards 1 tend to create meandering, mostly single-note melodies, since specific single notes are more common than specific chords, and thus lead to more choices.

 ### drone option